-NOTE: For Canadian installations only corrugated stainless steel tubing (CSST) can be used for alternate gas routing inside the cabinet.
-A connection from CSST to solid black iron pipe must be made before exiting the cabinet.
-Ensure pipe passes through the grommet and the grommet seats properly in the cabinet side for proper furnace operation.
+If possible, run a separate gas supply line directly from the meter to the furnace.
 Consult the local gas company for the location of the manual main shut-off valve.
 The gas line and manual gas stop must be adequate in size to prevent undue pressure drop and never smaller than the pipe size to the gas valve on the furnace.
 Refer to Table 12 for natural gas (Table 13 for LP gas) for the recommended gas pipe size.
-See Figure 36 for typical gas pipe connections.
+See Figure 33 for typical gas pipe connections.

-Install a ground joint union within 3 feet of the cabinet to easily remove the gas valve assembly.
-Local codes may dictate the location of the ground joint union.
-Install a manual shut-off valve in the gas line outside of the furnace casing and upstream of the ground joint union.
+Install a ground joint union within 3 ft. of the cabinet to easily remove the gas valve assembly.
+Install a manual shut off valve in the gas line outside the furnace casing.
 The manual shut-off valve should be readily accessible to turn the gas supply on or off.
 Install a drip leg in the gas supply line as close to the furnace as possible.
 Always use a pipe compound resistant to the action of liquefied petroleum gases on all threaded connections.